murffious/FullStackMastery-Resources/README.md

 ## Purpose Statement

+SKILLS: Be able to look at any code and explain exactly what is going on line for line - excatly including syntax you will wonder why the terminal is being used with no GUi

 goal is to get you portfolio pieces and the proficiency to make them  : those that have a job guarantee just learn what they learn and do the required job search criteria and just assume that you will get a job.
 I know you can do it .
 But it does take hard work.  video read me lnked in all the stuff I learned for free-not just the code

 REQWUIREMENT: LVOE technolgoy section and SMart